mcorbe/talemo/docs/product-requirements.v2.md

 Total families required outside France: ≈1.25 million (not 1.39M) — a 10% buffer kept in.

-Penetration ask is now ≤8% in every market, dramatically less than the 16% we need at home.
+Penetration ask is ≤8% in every market, dramatically less than the 16% needed for France.

 #### 6.2.3 Revenue check